Lipschitz and biLipschitz Maps on Carnot Groups: Counterexamples

 Let $x$, $x'$ be two points which are at least $\frac{1}{4}$ apart in Euclidean distance (and therefore $\frac{1}{2}$ away with respect to square root distance) such that $F(x) = F(x')$.
 We can suppose that $y, y' \in A$ are arbitrarily close to $x$, $x'$ respectively; therefore, $|y - y'| \geq \frac{1}{4}$; however, which can be made arbitrarily small by the Lipschitz property (all distances use the square root metric in the domain and the Euclidean metric in the image) showing that $F$ cannot be biLipschitz on $A$ with any coefficient. \end{proof}

-In this example, the third and fourth properties (involving differentiability) from Section 2.3 fail, which suggests that some notion of differentiability is necessary for the results in \cite{J} to extend to other spaces.
+In this example, the third and fourth properties (involving differentiability) from Section 2.3 fail.
+This suggests that some notion of differentiability is necessary for the results in \cite{J} to extend to other spaces.